-In the 1970’s, tales of such ghostly apparitions flew around the USA and the rest of the airline world.
-Passengers, Cabin Crew, Pilots, Flight Engineers, even top airline executives, all claimed to have seen ‘something’ onboard certain aircraft.
+In the 1970’s, tales of such ghostly apparitions flew around the USA and the airline world.
+Passengers, cabin crew, Pilots, Flight Engineers, even top airline executives, all claimed to have seen ‘something’ while travelling on some Eastern Airlines aircraft.

-But before we begin this spooky tale, we must first go back to 29th December 1972 onboard an Eastern Airlines Lockheed L1011, as it descended towards Miami after its flight from New York, John F. Kennedy Airport (JFK)……
+But before we begin this spooky tale, we must first go back to December 29, 1972 on board Eastern Airlines Flight 401 as it descended towards Miami, after its flight from New York, John F. Kennedy Airport (JFK)……

-The mood onboard flight 401 was upbeat.
+The mood on the four-month old Lockheed L1011 ‘Whisperliner’ (N310EA) was upbeat.
 163 Passengers and 13 crew members were looking forward to enjoying New Year in the Florida sunshine.
-The four-month old L1011 (N310EA), was the pride of the airlines fleet.
-The ‘Tristar’ as the aircraft was known, was one of the most modern and technologically advanced of its day.

 As the pilots attempted to resolve the issue, they failed to notice that the autopilot had disengaged and they were now slowly descending towards the Florida Everglades.

 The Tristar was travelling at 227 miles per hour when it slammed into the alligator infested swamp just outside of Miami.